hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 ## Prior art

-This protocol is inspired buy the rotation feature of DIDComm Messaging (DIDComm v2).
+This protocol is inspired by the rotation feature of DIDComm Messaging (DIDComm v2).
 The implementation differs in important ways.
 The DIDComm v2 method is a _post rotate_ operation: the first message sent AFTER the rotation contains the prior DID and a signature authorizing the rotation.
 This is efficient, but requires the use of a message header and a higher level of integration with message processing.
 This protocol is a _pre rotate_ operation: notifying the other party of the new DID in advance is a less efficient but simpler approach.
 This was done to minimize adoption pain.
 The pending move to DIDComm v2 will provide the efficiency.